cast-org/figuration/docs/4.0.0-alpha.5/widgets/lazy.md

 layout: docs
 title: Lazy
 subtitle: lazy.js
+description: Load images or embedded content only when they become visible within the viewport.
 group: widgets
 ---

-Lazy delays loading of images outside of the viewport (visible part of the page) until the user scrolls them into view.
-In some cases this can help reduce both server load and overall bandwidth use.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Lazy delays the loading of images outside of the viewport (visible part of the page) until the user scrolls them into view.
+In some cases this can help reduce both server load and overall bandwidth use.

 ## Example